Cat Yeoman General Manager

 Thomas McHargue Drum Teacher

-Thomas began his journey playing drums at 13.
-Growing up in the church allowed him early stage time and helped form a love for performing.
+Thomas began his journey playing drums at age 13.
+Growing up in the church allowed Thomas early stage time and helped form a love for performing.
 His signature style was shaped from years of personal drum instruction in various styles from funk to jazz to rock, and playing with different types of musicians allowed him to make his mark on the scene.
-Inspired by John Theodore, Dave Eltitch and Animal from The Muppets.
+Thomas is inspired by John Theodore, Dave Eltitch and Animal from The Muppets.
 From teaching swim lessons and coaching gymnastics, Thomas looks to bring his coaching expertise to forming the future of rock.

 Milo Mount Guitar Teacher, Bass Guitar Teacher